Last Updated on June 9, 2021

 Though the phrase “fatty liver” may sound like a restaurant specialty (or something from a second-rate nightclub comedian) the term is nothing to joke about.
 Also known as hepatic steatosis, it occurs when the liver starts to be surrounded by too much fat.

-It is one of three conditions1 that can be accelerated by alcohol consumption.
+Fatty liver is one of three conditions that can be accelerated by alcohol consumption1.
 The others are alcoholic hepatitis and cirrhosis.
 Over time—and years of heavy drinking—fatty liver can lead to the latter, more dire illnesses.
 And the worst cases result in liver failure.

 What Causes Fatty Liver?